JosephBadua/Liri-Bot/README.md

 ### Challenge

-Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in commands through Language vs Speech using one of the following commands:
+Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in commands through Language vs Speech using the following commands:

    * `concert-this`